Mespinoza ransomware removal instructions

-Mespinoza is a malicious software encrypts victim's data and blocks access to it unless a ransom is paid.
-Programs of this type are classified as ransomware, this particular one was discovered by GrujaRS.
-Mespinoza adds the ".locked" extension to every encrypted file, for example, it changes a file named "1.jpg" to "1.jpg.locked", and so on.
-Also, it creates a ransom note, the "Readme.README" file.
+Discovered by GrujaRS, Mespinoza is malicious software that encrypts data and blocks access to it unless a ransom is paid.
+Programs of this type are classified as ransomware.
+Mespinoza adds the ".locked" extension to each encrypted file.
+For example, "1.jpg" becomes "1.jpg.locked", and so on.
+It also creates a ransom message within the "Readme.README" file.

-As stated in the "Readme.README" file (ransom note), this ransomware encrypts all files and backups.
-In order to recover them victims should contact cyber criminals who designed Mespinoza via firstname.lastname@example.org or email@example.com email address.
-They can attach up to two encrypted files that are no larger than two megabytes too, cyber criminals offer to decrypt those files for free.
-Also, victims are warned not to restart their computers or move encrypted files.
-Any further instructions should be provided after sending them an email.
-Typically, programs of this type encrypt files with strong encryption algorithms, which means victims cannot decrypt their files without the right decryption tools.
-Unfortunately, cyber criminals who designed ransomware usually are the only ones who have those tools and/or keys.
-Also, they tend not to send the promised tools even if victims meet all their demands (contact and pay them).
-Since there are no free tools that could be capable of decrypting files encrypted by Mespinoza, the only way to recover files without having to pay a ransom is to restore them from a backup.
-Also, it is worth mentioning that all files will remain encrypted even if ransomware is removed from the system.
-Removing ransomware only prevents it from causing further encryptions.
+The "Readme.README" ransom message states that this ransomware encrypts all files and backups.
+To recover them, victims are encouraged to contact the cyber criminals who designed Mespinoza via the email@example.com or firstname.lastname@example.org email address.
+They can attach up to two encrypted files, which cannot exceed 2 MB - cyber criminals offer to decrypt these free of charge.
+Victims are warned not to restart their computers or move encrypted files.
+Further instructions should be provided after sending an email to them.
+Typically, programs of this type encrypt files with strong encryption algorithms, and thus victims cannot decrypt their files without the correct decryption tools.
+Unfortunately, only the cyber criminals who designed the ransomware have valid tools/keys.
+Note, however, that they tend not to send any of the promised tools/keys even if victims meet all demands (contact and pay them).
+Since there are no free tools capable Mespinoza file decryption, the only way to recover data without having to pay a ransom is to restore files from a backup.
+Files will remain encrypted even if ransomware is removed from the system - removing ransomware simply prevents it from causing further encryption.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-As a rule, ransomware-type programs lock (encrypt) files and create or display ransom notes that contain instructions on how to contact and/or pay cyber criminals a ransom.
-Most common (and main) differences usually are cryptographic algorithm (symmetric or asymmetric) that is used to encrypt files and price of a decryption tool and/or key.
-Here are a couple of examples of other ransomware-type malware: Corpseworm, Lokf and LOCKEDS.
-In most cases victims cannot decrypt encrypted files without tools that only cyber criminals who designed ransomware have.
-It is possible to avoid having to contact and pay them only if ransomware has some bugs, flaws/is not finished or victims have their data backed up.
-That is why it is always a good idea to have a backup of data created and keep it on a remote server and/or unplugged storage device.
+Generally, ransomware-type programs lock (encrypt) files and create or display ransom messages that contain instructions about how to contact and/or pay ransoms to cyber criminals.
+Main differences are usually cryptographic algorithm (symmetric or asymmetric) that is used to encrypt files and cost of a decryption tool and/or key.
+Some examples of other ransomware-type malware includes Corpseworm, Lokf, and LOCKEDS.
+In most cases, victims cannot recover files without tools held only by cyber criminals who the designed ransomware, unless (in rare cases) ransomware contains bugs/flaws, is not finished, or victims have data backed up.
+Therefore, maintain backups and store them on a remote server and/or unplugged storage device.

 How did ransomware infect my computer?